Connections

 Connection Resolution

 When you execute an action or enable a trigger, Weavz resolves which connection to use.
-You can specify a connection explicitly by its external ID, or let Weavz resolve it based on the current context:
+You can specify a connection explicitly by passing the connection's externalId as connectionExternalId, or let Weavz resolve it based on the current workspace integration context:

 Resolution priority:

-2. Workspace integration — if a workspaceId is provided, the workspace's integration configuration determines the connection based on its strategy (fixed, per_user, or per_user_with_fallback)
+2. Workspace integration — if workspaceId is provided, the workspace's integration configuration determines the connection based on its strategy (fixed, per_user, or per_user_with_fallback)

-3. No connection — returns a CONNECTION_REQUIRED error
+4. No connection — returns a CONNECTION_REQUIRED error

 If you provide workspaceId and/or endUserId, explicit external-ID resolution is validated against that scope.
 Cross-workspace or cross-user matches are rejected.